RainJamesY/RainJamesY.github.io/_pages/about.md

 # 🔥 News

+- *2025.04*: ✍️ Invited as a reviewer for NeurIPS 2025.

-- *2024.09*: One paper is accepted by NeurIPS 2024.
+- *2024.09*: 🎉 One paper is accepted by NeurIPS 2024.
-- *2024.06:* Obtained my Bachelor of Engineering (B.E.) degree in Cyberspace Security.
+- *2024.06:* 🎓 Obtained my Bachelor of Engineering (B.E.) degree in Cyberspace Security.
-- *2024.05:* Selected as Outstanding Graduate (Award Rate: 10%).
+- *2024.05:* 🎖 Selected as Outstanding Undergraduate (Award Rate: 10%).
-- *2024.04*: One paper is accepted by CogSci 2024 as **Oral Presentation**.
+- *2024.04*: 🎉 One paper is accepted by CogSci 2024 as **Oral Presentation**.
-- *2024.03*: Admitted to the Master of Science in Computer Vision (**MSCV**) program at Carnegie Mellon University!!!
+- *2024.03*: 🌟 Admitted to the Master of Science in Computer Vision (**MSCV**) program at Carnegie Mellon University!!!
-- *2024.01*: Our work of [FuzzLLM](https://arxiv.org/abs/2309.05274) is invited to present at one of the top hacker conventions -- [*ShmooCon 2024*](https://www.shmoocon.org/speakers/#fuzzllm)!
+- *2024.01*: 📢 Our work of [FuzzLLM](https://arxiv.org/abs/2309.05274) is invited to present at one of the top hacker conventions -- [*ShmooCon 2024*](https://www.shmoocon.org/speakers/#fuzzllm)!
-- *2023.12*: One paper is accepted by ICASSP 2024.
+- *2023.12*: 🎉 One paper is accepted by ICASSP 2024.
-- *2023.10*: I won the National Scholarship (Award Rate: 0.2% national-wide), First Class Scholarship (Award Rate: 5% school-wide), and was awarded the Pacemaker to Merit Student of WHU (Award Rate: 60/59774=0.1%).
+- *2023.10*: 🏆 I won the National Scholarship (Award Rate: 0.2% national-wide), First Class Scholarship (Award Rate: 5% school-wide), and was awarded the Pacemaker to Merit Student of WHU (Award Rate: 60/59774=0.1%).
-- *2023.10:* I ranked **1/144** in the annual comprehensive assessment (the only participant with a 90+ overall score).
+- *2023.10:* 🏅 I ranked **1/144** in the annual comprehensive assessment (the only participant with a 90+ overall score).
-- *2023.08:* One paper is accepted by ICCVW UnCV 2023.
+- *2023.08:* 🎉 One paper is accepted by ICCVW UnCV 2023.

 <!--